 How can I effectively share my lectures?

-An effective lecture will stimulate student thinking and a desire to discuss course content.
+An effective lecture stimulates student thinking and a desire to discuss course content.
 The lecture may be supported by additional materials in order to respect diverse talents and ways of learning.
 Most instructors will already have a collection of lecture materials, including PowerPoint slides, handouts, pre-class readings, etc., but a recording of the actual lecture will be missing.
-The links on this page contain information that relates to recording effective lectures and distributing them.
+The links on this page contain information about recording effective lectures and distributing them.

 One note on recording lectures: As in the classroom, but perhaps with more urgency in an online environment, using verbal signposts and easy-to-follow chunks of information will help students engage with recorded lectures.
 In audio recordings of lectures that accompany PowerPoint slides or images, keep in mind that students will miss an instructor's non-verbal cues and depend more on tone of voice, rate of speaking, and use of pauses.
 Similarly, instructors who record lectures will miss the students' non-verbal cues that indicate attention, engagement, and understanding.
 Any files, or folders containing files focused on a single topic, may be placed in Oncourse, including:

 - Upload lecture notes to Oncourse Resources (text, PDF, or PowerPoint files)

 - Record narration for PowerPoint presentations

 - Create enhanced PowerPoint presentations using Adobe Presenter add-in for Windows

 - Record activity on your computer screen using Jing, Camtasia, or Snagit for Mac and Windows: TechSmith provides free trial downloads and short training

 - Record lectures containing audio, video, and computer content on your own computer using Echo360 Personal Capture